COURSE PARTICIPANT HANDBOOK

 A complaints procedure is available to all persons wishing to make a complaint, appeal or any other manner of objection in relation to the conduct of FSA.
 The complaints policy and procedure will address both formal and informal complaints.

 Complaints from participants must be in writing and emailed to email@example.com or mailed to ‘Quality Manager’, FSA Pty Ltd, 6-7 Hartnett Close, Mulgrave VIC 3170.
 The complaint should specifically address the area that the participant is unhappy with.
-FSA acknowledge receipt of the complaint within 5 working days and respond in writing to the participant within 14 days of receiving the written complaint.
+FSA will acknowledge receipt of the complaint within 5 working days and respond in writing to the participant within 14 days of receiving the written complaint.

 FSA management maintains a Complaints and Appeals Register to document the course of action and resolution of all formal complaints.
 All complaints substantiated by the complaints procedure will be reviewed as part of the FSA continuous improvement procedure, overseen by the RTO Manager.